Motor oil, pesticides, animal waste, automotive fluids, fertilizers, chemicals, and litter, all make their way into oceans every day.

-The Plans & Public Works Department is involved in educating local residents and businesses to fight storm drain pollution.
-We hope you will join us, by visiting the links below and using the described practices.
+The Plans & Public Works Department is involved in educating local residents and businesses to prevent storm drain pollution and protect local water quality and wildlife.
+We hope you will join us in these efforts by using the below described practices.

 Wash cars on unpaved surfaces, or at a commercial car wash.
 Leftover soapy water should be poured down a household sink or toilet (to be treated by the sewage plant), not the driveway, gutter, street, or storm drain which lead directly to the bay without treatment.